copsTvFan/cops-episode-guide/guide.md

 Aired 2001-09-22.

-**Coast to Coast 4** (Atlanta, GA -- 5:01 AM Traffic Stop) Zone 1 -- Officer Frank Huff says his family has gotten used to his role as a police officer.
+**Coast to Coast 4**

+- (Atlanta, GA -- 5:01 AM Traffic Stop) Zone 1 -- Officer Frank Huff says his family has gotten used to his role as a police officer.
 You can't ever take for granted the risks one takes being a cop on the street.
 His family is more at ease with his job and loves the fact he is a cop.
-Dangerous pursuit; domestic dispute; suspicious vehicle.
-Chattanooga TN/Des Moines IA
+Dangerous pursuit.
+- (Chattanooga, TN -- 2:51 AM Domestic Disturbance) Officer Kevin Willoughby.
+Domestic dispute.
+- (Des Moines, IA -- 10:25 PM Suspicious Vehicle) Officer Mike Moody and Officer Raymond Gallardo.
+Suspicious vehicle.

 ## CP-1414